Site icon DataFlair

 Q Milliseconds since 1970-01-01 00:00:00 GMT 1629362311015

-Date formatting Using printf:
+Date formatting Using printf

-The above characters can be used easily to format date using the printf method.
+The above characters can be used easily to format a date using the printf method.
 We just have to give a two-letter format starting with t and any of the above characters.

 Code to understand the implementation of printf: